 with L an upper triangular matrix, and D a diagonal matrix.
-D yields a weighting scheme for the components of \mathbf{X} and could be used as weights \mathbf{c}^T .
-Alternately, since $Y_j = B_j \mathbf{X}$ - the 'independent' output of the ICA algorithm could be used as proxies for \mathbf{X} in a null weighting scheme.
+D yields a weighting scheme for the components of X and could be used as weights \mathbf{c}^T .
+Alternately, since $Y_j = B_j \mathbf{X}$ -the 'independent' output of the ICA algorithm could be used as proxies for X in a null weighting scheme.

-2.4.2 Minimum covariance
+2.4.2 Minimum Covariance

-Principal Component Analysis (PCA) can be viewed as a special case of the above ICA approach where Q is a multivariate Gaussian distribution (see [2] and [3]).
-The diagonalization of B is immediately where Δ and E are the eigenvectors and eigenvalues of the covariance matrix Σ in Q. Weighting items or components in this scheme is essentially Factor Analysis [22].
+Principal Component Analysis (PCA) can be viewed as a special case of the above ICA approach where Q is a multivariate Gaussian distribution (see Abayomi et al. 2008, 2010).
+The diagonalization of B is immediately where Δ and E are the eigenvectors and eigenvalues of the covariance matrix Σ in Q. Weighting items or components in this scheme is essentially Factor Analysis (Johnson and Wichern 1999).